raulpcarreras/onfit-online/CONTRIBUTING.md

-# Contributing to Myapp
+# Contributing to ONFIT13

-This document provides guidelines and instructions for contributing to the `Myapp` project.
-This project uses a modern monorepo structure with React, React Native, Expo, NextJS, Tailwind, and Nativewind.
+This document provides guidelines and instructions for contributing to the `ONFIT13` project.
+This project uses a modern monorepo structure with React 19, React Native, Expo SDK 53, Next.js 15, Tailwind CSS, and NativeWind.

 ## Code Structure and Organization